Based in | Hushmail |

 - Calendar

-That said, Hushmail does include several benefits:
+That said, Hushmail does offer several benefits:

 - Secure forms for various business types